Creative Ideas to Make Your School Counseling Bulletin Boards Interactive

 I've also put QR codes on our "Meet The Counselor" and "Story Squad" bulletin boards that send students to our read alouds.
 Think of the endless possibilities in the library!!

-Consider making a bulletin board with books covers of the books you are going to read this year and link to the book trailer.
+Consider creating a school counseling bulletin board with book covers of the books you plan to read this year, and link to each book's trailer.
 What a fun way to get students excited about what you are about to read.

 You could also make a board of books you've read.
 Then add in links to videos of the book so students can revisit stories whenever they want.
 "The Book Wrangler" has this amazing QR code that links to over 100 book trailers!
 He is also the creator of the "Story Squad" bulletin board.